-Entering Areas Designated for the Elementary Middle Opposite Sex 2.14 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 St Violation Verbal Warning and Alternative Resolution In-School Suspension for two (2) days 2 nd Violation Disciplinary Hearing (Up to 9 weeks (about 2 months) expulsion and referral to the alternative school.)
+Entering Areas Designated for the Elementary Middle Opposite Sex 2.14 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Violation Verbal Warning and Alternative Resolution Verbal Warning and Alternative Resolution In-School Suspension for two (2) days 2 nd Violation Disciplinary Hearing (Up to 9 weeks (about 2 months) expulsion and referral to the alternative school.)
 3 rd Violation Short Term Out-of-School Suspension for one (1) day Disciplinary Hearing (Up to 18 weeks (about 4 months) expulsion and referral to the alternative school.)
-Combination of local interven Combination of local interventions, supports, and disciplinary response may be appropriate.
+Combination of local interven tions, supports, and disciplinary response m ay be appropriate.